 Risks, Consequences, Costs, Delays

 In addition: think of the inherent costs and delays!
 In Insigma v Alstom, Alstom first filed a request for arbitration with the ICC in August 2006.
 After Insigma objected, Alstom commenced arbitration through the SIAC in November 2006.
 Insigma objected again.
 When in December 2007 the arbitral tribunal ruled it had jurisdiction to arbitrate, Insigma applied to the High Court of Singapore, which rendered its judgment in August 2008.
 Insigma finally appealed to the Court of Appeal, which gave its judgment in June 2009.
-The parties took nearly three years from the time Alstom first filed its request for arbitration to obtain a final determination on whether the arbitration clause was valid.
+It took the parties nearly three to obtain a final determination on whether the arbitration clause was valid.

 And you know what?
 At the end of it Alstom got a final award against Insigma over 30 million US dollars but couldn’t even enforce it where it wanted to.
 It would have worked in Hong Kong, but that’s not really where Alstom wanted to go.
 Insigma’s main assets were in mainland China.
 There, it didn’t work.